plum-umd/redexer/website/about.md

 * OCaml and Ruby

 This tool is tested under [OCaml][ml] 3.12 and [Ruby][rb] 1.8.6(7),
-so you need to install them (or higher version of them).
+so you need to install them (or higher versions of them).

 * OCaml SHA library (ocamlfind/findlib or FlexDLL)